Kenmore Elite CSV Max DS4095 Review

 High Pile

-When we drill down into the high pile performance data, we see that the Elite CSV Max struggled to collect just 20% of our sand, rice, and Cheerios cocktail.
+When we drill down into the high pile performance data, we see that the Elite CSV Max struggled to collect just 20% of the sand, rice, and Cheerios mixture.

 Kenmore Elite CSV Max DS4095 | |